Why is Leonardo da Vinci so special?

 As an applied learner, he practiced a disciplined approach to reach the highest level of impact as an artist and inventor.
 Adopting an internal standard of excellence with stubborn rigor is what separates averageness from greatness!

-Finally, did you know that pink was one of Leonardo's favorite colors and that in Renaissance times, it was considered a "feast day" color?
-However, Leonardo didn't care about fashion rules and wore it any day he pleased, along with shades of red and purple.
-This influenced the choice of colors for our Leonardo collection!
+At that time people weren't wearing t-shirts, hoodies, sweatshirts, joggers, jackets, and accessories like today.
+But, did you know that pink was one of Leonardo's favorite colors and that in Renaissance times, it was considered a "feast day" color?
+As always, Leonardo didn't care about rules and wore it any day he pleased, along with shades of red and purple.
+This influenced the choice of colors for our Leonardo Clothing Collection!